 Students who do not major or minor in Political Theory will take one course in Political Theory.

-It is advisable that before the completion of 45 credits every student complete at least one course in quantitative or qualitative research methods, or other methods of inquiry.
+It is required that before the completion of 45 credits every student complete at least one course in quantitative or qualitative research methods, or other methods of inquiry.

 Each student must demonstrate competence in a language other than English.
 This can be achieved by passing a language examination administered by the Program.